Proudly Serving Dallas-Fort Worth and Surrounding Areas

 Mr. Restore now has offices in Dallas-Fort Worth, Amarillo, and Oklahoma City.

 Solar panels are a good way to save money and help save energy.
-The use of renewable energy in residential homes have increased dramatically over the past 5 years, and the number continues to grow.
+The use of renewable energy in residential homes has increased dramatically over the past 5 years, and the number continues to grow.
 There are a number of incentives offered to families who invest in solar panels in Texas, including a Federal Tax credit, equipment rebates, and state tax exemptions.
-With an average net savings of over $21,000 for Texas residents, installing solar panels to your home’s roof can appear very attractive.
+With an average net savings of over $21,000 for Texas residents, installing solar panels on your home's roof can appear very attractive.
 However, many people do not know that solar panels can be very dangerous for potential fires and firefighters.
 Considering that solar panels are a relatively new energy source, homeowners and first responders need more training and education to ensure the safety of all parties.
 According to the National Fire Protection Association, some of the main threats to firefighters who respond to a house fire include electrical shock, trips and slips, and dead load.

 Firefighters need access to the roof in the case of a fire emergency in order to help create ventilation.
 The more ventilation the fire has, the easier it is for first responders to put it out.
 However, solar panels make it very difficult for firefighters to find an area to create ventilation space.
 Many firefighters slip or fall because of the limited space on the roof due to solar panels.

 When homes are first constructed, the plans for the home do not calculate the possible weight of solar panels on the roof.
-If the roof structure is exposed to a fire, it is possible that the weight of panels could cause the roof to collapse.
-Add the weight of multiple firemen, on top of the solar panels during a structure fire and it could cause the entire roof to cave in.
+If the roof structure is exposed to a fire, it is possible that the weight of the panels could cause the roof to collapse.
+Add the weight of multiple firemen on top of the solar panels during a structure fire, and it could cause the entire roof to cave in.